 Introducing the Rewards Program concept

 Customers’ expectations are rising exponentially.
 You need to provide a compelling experience to customers to keep them constantly engaged with your brand.
 How do you do it?
 You reward them for every interaction.
-Introduce the concept of the Rewards Program by tailoring it as per your products and offerings.
+Introduce the concept of the Rewards Program by tailoring it to your products and offerings.

 As a first step, work towards management buy-in by introducing the concept.
 When it comes to ROI, present a limited budget idea as a beta experiment with few customers.
 Cover these points while presenting the idea to management:

-- Why Rewards Program are important and how they will ensure repeat purchases
+- Why Rewards programs are important and how they will ensure repeat purchases

 - CMO needs to lead loyalty initiatives so there is end-to-end traceability or at the minimum be the Exec Sponsor